RedMarbles1/hades-save-transfer-guide/README.md

 11: Open the game, and try to go into your save.
 If you are presented with a save conflict message, choose the local one.

+If you want to transfer your mobile save to PC/Mac, do the same steps until you get to the part where you copy your save files from PC/Mac to mobile.
+Then, copy the saves from that folder to your PC/Mac saves folder.